 The bill makes two changes to the insurance premium tax.
 Under current law, insurance premiums are taxed at a rate of two percent, except that insurance companies with a regional home office in Colorado are taxed at a rate of one percent.
 To qualify for the regional home office designation, a company must either substantially perform particular insurance company functions in Colorado, or maintain significant direct insurance operations in the state.
-Under this bill, insurance companies will also have to maintain at least 2.5 percent of their domestic workforce in Colorado to qualify for regional home office designation and the associated lower tax rate.
+Under this bill, insurance companies will also have to maintain a specified percentage of their domestic workforce in Colorado to qualify for regional home office designation and the associated lower tax rate.
+To qualify, an insurance company will need to maintain 2 percent of their workforce in Colorado in tax year 2022, 2.25 percent for tax year 2023, and 2.5 percent for tax year 2024 and in subsequent years.